Yixboost-Player/fuckbugs/README.md

 # Fuckbugs Bug Tracking System (Flyspray fork)

-Flyspray is an uncomplicated, web-based bug and task tracking system.
+Flyspray is an uncomplicated, web-based bug and task tracking system. lol

 Have you spotted Flyspray in the wild?
 Does your company or project use Flyspray?
 You can send a note to the Mailing List including your project or company name, Flyspray URL (if public),